Mission & Vision

 Mission

-We aim to build radically accessible social spaces that center the needs and rights of BIPOC, chronically ill and disabled, trans adults, including our right to have fun!
+We aim to build radically accessible social spaces that center the needs and rights of Chronically Ill and Disabled, BIPOC trans adults, including the right to have fun!

-We will accomplish that by building an intentional community of vetted, values-aligned, chronically ill and disabled queer people.
-Each Member is empowered to build safer and trusting connections through whatever activities suit their wants and needs, without worrying about whether or not their access needs will be met.
+We will accomplish that by building an intentional community and non-monetary mutual aid network comprised of vetted, values-aligned, Chronically Ill and Disabled queer people.
+Each Member is empowered to build safer and trusting connections through community-generated activities that suit their wants and needs, without worrying about whether or not their access needs will be met.

 We acknowledge that all of our survival needs must be met before anyone can thrive.
 Intentional community care, resource-sharing, and Disability Justice advocacy are inextricable from our mission and activities.